Code optimization: course introduction

 - 50--59,9 points => grade 2

-Usage of ChatGPT
+Usage of generative AI tools

 - thoroughly check the produced output and verify its correctness with external sources, and